 If you have included an optional 3.75G/HSPA module in your purchase option, follow the instructions below to install the USIM card (which will be provided by your service provider), and then run the Mobile Partner application.
-See "Mobile Partner" on page 7 - 17 for instructions on installing the program etc.
+See "Mobile Partner" on page 7 - 23 for instructions on installing the program etc.

 - 1. Turn off the computer, and turn it over and then remove the battery (slide the latches in the direction indicated below and slide the battery out). - 2.
-Insert the USIM card as illustrated below until it clicks fully into position, and replace the battery.
+Insert the USIM card into the slot at the rear of the battery compartment, as illustrated below, until it clicks fully into position, and replace the battery.